The first step in promoting your business is marketing which involves lots of time, money and preparation to start with.

-- It makes you to professionally set goals and also assess your efforts time to time.
+- It makes you to professionally set goals and also assess your efforts from time to time.

 Preparations Before Developing a Marketing Plan:

 - Hey, stop here!
 Before starting to write, you need to gather all the necessary info to go in your writing flow without any break.
 Collect your company’s latest financial reports, list out your products along with the target markets, your competitors, and current distribution channels, types of customers, geographical regions, updated demographic data, and latest market trends.

 - Analyze and write down your current market situation.
 This includes what your products/ services are, sales and distribution setup, geographic area, target audience, competitors and how well your products have sold so far.

-- Go little more deeply into the subject by studying the threats and opportunities that are waiting for your business.
+- Go a little more deeply into the subject by studying the threats and opportunities that are waiting for your business.
 This simply means examining both bad and good indications of your products’ market.
 What market trends favor/against you?
 Are there competitive trends that are threatening/beneficial to your business?
-Are the demographics of the market currently against/in favor of you?
+Are the demographics of the market currently against/ in favor of you?
 Talk to business professionals, ready trade journals and collect as much information you could about the impending threats and opportunities for your business.